 Also located in Red Rock Canyon, there is a natural spring about a mile down the Oak Creek Trail.
 Again, the water level depends on rainfall and melting snowfall.

 G. Thomas / Public domain

-Located in Wells that is part of the East Humboldt Mountain Range, there is a lot of family fun near this swimming hole, which is actually a glacial tarn, with hiking trail, picnic areas, and camping.
+Located in Wells, which is part of the East Humboldt Mountain Range, there is a lot of family fun near this swimming hole, which is actually a glacial tarn, with hiking trails, picnic areas, and camping.

 Wild Horse Reservoir

 Located in Elko along the Owyhee River, the Wild Horse Reservoir has a small swimming beach on its northeastern shore.

 Not a natural swimming hole, this is a 3′ deep and 7′ wide concrete “tub” that holds water that is approximately 105° F.

 Swimming Holes in Incline Village, Nevada

 If you want a nice lazy day with clear water, diving, and relaxing in the shade, then Diver’s Cove may be what you are looking for!

 We haven’t been there yet but will be soon to bring back more information to share with you.